AIADMK-led Alliance: History

 In the 2019 Lok Sabha election, AIADMK led by then Tamil Nadu Chief Minister Edappadi K. Palaniswami and Deputy Chief Minister O. Panneerselvam as Coordinators, in alliance with the BJP again, won only one of the 39 Lok Sabha seats from the state and lost to the DMK led Secular Progressive Alliance.
 Later, in the 2021 assembly election, the AIADMK-led National Democratic Alliance, consisting of the PMK, BJP, and a few other smaller parties, won 75 seats compared to the 159 seats won by the DMK alliance and was pushed out of power by the DMK after a decade.
 The AIADMK emerged as the main party of the opposition in the assembly by winning 66 seats.
-During the period of 2022-23, The AIADMK again undergone many changes like abolition of dual leadership and the election of Edappadi K. Palaniswami as its General Secretary.
+During the period of 2022–23, The AIADMK again undergone many changes like abolition of dual leadership and the election of Edappadi K. Palaniswami as its General Secretary.
 Following the tensions with the BJP, The AIADMK left the National Democratic Alliance, by snapping ties with the BJP and It was officially announced on 25 September 2023.
 AIADMK to form and lead the new alliance headed by the General secretary Palaniswami to face the 2024 Indian general election and TN Assembly election in the state.

 In the 2024 general election, the AIADMK-led Alliance consisting of Desiya Murpokku Dravida Kazhagam (DMDK), Puthiya Tamilagam (PT), and the Social Democratic Party of India (SDPI) contested in the state of Tamil Nadu and the union territories of Puducherry and Andaman and Nicobar Islands for the 18th Lok Sabha polls.
 In the alliance, the AIADMK contested 36 constituencies and the DMDK contested five constituencies.
 The alliance lost in all the constituencies it contested, and the Indian National Developmental Inclusive Alliance swept the election in Tamil Nadu and Puducherry.
 On 11 April 2025, AIADMK General Secretary Edappadi K. Palaniswami and BJP leader and Home Minister Amit Shah announced their alliance for 2026 TN Assembly election on a Joint Press Conference at Chennai.
+In January 2026, AIADMK formed ally with former partner PMK & long-time rival T. T. V. Dhinakaran-led AMMK.